vits/laravel-simple-search/README.md

 ## Usage

-`SimpleSearch` trait adds `simpleSearch` scope.
-Scope accepts search query and optional list of fields to be searched.
-Fields and default search strategy may be configured as model properties.
+`SimpleSearch` model trait adds `simpleSearch` scope.
+Scope accepts search query string and optional list of fields to be searched.
+Searched fields and default search strategy may also be configured as model properties.

 ```php
 use Vits\LaravelSimpleSearch\SimpleSearch;